hamodyk/Corsair-Ambience/README.md

 # Q&A
 Q- Does the app also work while using fullscreen applications such as games?

-A- Yes, but apparently it must be fullscreen windowed (not fullscreen exclusive)
+A- Yes, but apparently it must be fullscreen windowed or borderless (not fullscreen exclusive).
+Tested with PUBG, CSGO and Battlefield V.

 Q- Will it hinder my computer's performance?

-A- The app uses ~ 1% - 2.5% CPU and 9 MB of RAM, so I wouldn't think so.
+A- The app uses ~ 1% - 2.5% CPU and 15 MB of RAM, so I wouldn't think so.
 Some actual performance impact testing is required though.

 # Troubleshooting